Submitted by guest blogger Kim Rielly

 Let me start with the following statement: I am not a strong swimmer.

-Kevin has been nordic skating for about 8 years.
-In fact, last winter, the planets aligned and he was able to skate most of Lake Champlain’s length over the course of the season.
-He is associated with a group of Northeast skating junkies who flock to the latest frozen “plate” - reported via an online list serve and a flurry of texts.
+Kevin has been Nordic skating for over 10 years years.
+In fact, in recent winters, the planets aligned and he was able to skate most of Lake Champlain’s length over the course of the season.
+He is associated with a group of Northeast skating junkies who flock to the latest frozen “plate” — reported via an online listserv and a flurry of texts.
 Like many others in the group, he goes out on recon missions to remote ponds and various locations on Lake Champlain and reports the conditions.
-To evaluate the ice, he has several tools at his disposal, including ice screws that he formerly used for climbing ice, and now sometimes uses to determine the thickness of the ice for skating purposes, as well as a good old fashioned tape measure.
+To evaluate the ice, he has several tools at his disposal, including ice screws that he formerly used for climbing ice, as well as a good old fashioned tape measure.

 Before we donned any footwear, though, we took some other precautions prior to venturing out on the ice.
 We prepped as if we planned to fall through into the frigid water.
 These precautions should ALWAYS be taken, though it is especially important for these early season skating jaunts.